 Assuming the latter, I complied, nobly (I thought) forgoing what may have been an excellent artistic statement, because I had a sudden image of D and I going down in history as the only two Farangs to be forcibly ejected from a doggy-café.

 D and I patted the backs of the dogs for a while.
-A large husky, big, and calm seeming, came and sat next to us.
+A large husky-walked up and sat calmly next to us.

 At last D and I were Getting Interacted with a quiet, fluid-free, and friendly dog!
 We patted the husky dutifully until – ugh! – we jerked our hands away sharply at the same time.
 We glanced for a moment at each other, then returned to gaze at the pink doggy penis that extended slowly to a horrifying length.